 What Are The Most Common Types of Mental Disorders?

 Mental disorders, commonly known as mental illnesses or psychological disorders, can be defined as a wide range of behavioral or mental patterns that can impact several areas of life.
 It can cause distress and impairment in ones’ life, inhibiting their proper functions such as thinking, speaking, or responding to certain situations.
 Therefore, it is important to understand the most common types of disorders.
-If you or someone you know may be suffering from a mental illness, contact us today at Charles Evans Center.
+If you or someone you know may be suffering from a mental illness, contact us today at CEC Health Center.
 Our Neurologist in Levittown that Accepts Medicaid will develop a treatment plan that can help you find relief and find ways to cope effectively.

 What Are The Most Common Disorders?